 Just a quick update on the club’s Safeguarding Policy.

-To comply with Children First Act and Sport Ireland Safeguarding Standards all age grade volunteers & coaches will be receiving safeguarding training in the 2018/2019 season along with all required vetting procedures.
+To comply with Children First Act and Sport Ireland Safeguarding Standards all age grade volunteers & coaches will be receiving safeguarding training this season along with all required vetting procedures.

 For information on training available please see:

 We would also encourage all Killarney Rugby Club members to become familiar with the IRFU Safeguarding Policy.